tpauldike/learnWithMe-frontend/README.md

 ## Technologies
 The following programming languages were used alongside other necessary tools:
 - **Front end**
-    - HTML
+    - `HTML`
-    - CSS
+    - `CSS`
-    - JavaScript
+    - `JavaScript`
 - **Back end**
-    - NodeJs
+  - `NestJs` as the backend framework with several other tools and libraries
-    - Express
+  - `PostgreSQL` for the database
-    - MySQL
+The backend work is hosted the GitHub repository, [learnWithMe-backend](https://github.com/tpauldike/learnWithMe-backend)

 ## Usage
 All you need to do is to visit the website and fill the form, and you'll get a feedback, if your application is accepted and if your email is correct and working.
+The admin paniel actually has more functionalities, actually, but it's not for the public 😊

-**Website:** *Loading...*
+**Website:** learnwithtopman.vercel.app

 ##### Author: [Topman Paul-Dike](https://github.com/tpauldike)